 - It is a matter of just copying the pixel from Voluum and pasting it into the code of the final thank you page that a user sees after the conversion has happened.
 Simple as that.

-- Occasionally, pixels might not fire.
-Why?
-One of the reasons could be that the user cleared their browser cookies between clicking on a link on a landing page and the actual conversion.
-In that case, a conversion simply won’t be tracked.
+- Pixels are cookie-dependand, what makes them less reliable.
+For example, if the user cleared their browser cookies between clicking on a link on a landing page and the actual conversion, this conversion simply won’t be tracked.

 - Apple implemented Intelligent Tracking Protection 2.0 on Safari which prevents websites from being able to track users’ browsing habits without their permission.
 Right now, a website can request tracking privileges, but the user has to specifically opt-in.
 Even if the user agrees for tracking in Safari, unless they interact with that particular website over the period of 30 days all data and cookies will be permanently deleted.
 All in all, pixel tracking can get pretty difficult on Safari and iOS in general; there are also issues with this method on other browsers in this OS.

-- Additionally, Google announced that their web browser, Chrome, will stop supporting 3rd party cookies from 2022.
+- Additionally, Google announced that their web browser, Chrome, will stop supporting 3rd party cookies from 2023.
 This will also cause problems for pixel tracking.
+Luckilly, we already have a solution for that!
+In short, our solution uses 1st party cookies that are not going away anytime soon.
+Stick with Voluum to always be futureproofed.

 Postback URL Tracking

 Postback URL Tracking is also known as server-side or Server-to-Server (S2S) tracking.
-Using Postback URLs with an affiliate ad is usually considered more secure in today’s privacy-centered online environment.
-The Postback method of tracking is usually used by affiliate networks (as opposed to the Tracking Pixel which is favored by affiliates who own their offer).
+Using Postback URLs is usually considered more secure in today’s privacy-centered online environment.
+The Postback method of tracking is usually used by affiliate networks and other 3rd party offer providers (as opposed to the Tracking Pixel which is favored by affiliates who own their offer).

-If you choose this method, a click ID value is generated and sent to your affiliate network via HTTP request when a user clicks on an ad of an offer from an affiliate network.
-A click ID value is a unique value that Voluum generates and passes to an affiliate network in Postback URL parameters (parameters supported by the affiliate network for this purpose).
+If you choose this method, a click ID value is generated and sent to your affiliate network via HTTP request when a user visits the offer.
+A click ID value is a unique value that Voluum generates and passes to an affiliate network using URL parameters (parameters supported by the affiliate network for this purpose).

-Later, when a conversion happens, the affiliate network passes this value right back to Voluum.
+Later, when a conversion happens, the affiliate network passes this value right back to Voluum by generating a psotback request.
 Once this action is completed on the part of the affiliate network, you will be able to see a conversion in your reports.
 Having received the value of click ID, Voluum is then able to recognize the exact visit and attribute the conversion to the right campaign.

 That’s Postback tracking.
 Simple, right?